Sorry, you need to enable JavaScript to visit this website.

 1. Department for Preschool and Primary Education;

-2. Department for Secondary Education and Adult Education;
+1. Department for Secondary Education and Adult Education;

-3. Department for International Cooperation and European Integrations;
+1. Department for International Cooperation and European Integrations;

-5. Department for Human and Minority Rights in Education;
+1. Department for Human and Minority Rights in Education;

-7. Department for Digitalization in Education and Science;
+1. Department for Digitalization in Education;

-8. Department for Students’ Standards and Investments;
+1. Department for Students’ Standards and Investments;

-10. Department for Finances;
+1. Department for Finances;

-The Institute for Education Quality and Evaluation is a body established by the government with the aim of evaluation of education and providing recommendations for the provision of the system of quality education.
+The Institute for Education Quality and Evaluationis a body established by the government with the aim of evaluation of education and providing recommendations for the provision of the system of quality education.
 Key activities of the Institute are defining standards in education, evaluation of education, training participants in the education system.

 The Institute for Improvement of Education is a body established by the Republic of Serbia that performs developmental, advisory and research work in preschool, primary and secondary education in order to monitor, ensure and improve the quality and development of the educational system.

 National Entity for Accreditation and Quality Assurance in Higher Education of Serbia - NEAQA is established by the Government to perform the tasks of accreditation, to check the quality of higher education institutions and units within their constituency, to evaluate study programs and to ensure quality in higher education.
-Professional body of the NEAQA is the Commission for Accreditation and Quality Assurance.

 General distribution of responsibilities

-1. conducts professional-pedagogical supervision in institutions;
+1. conducts professional and pedagogical supervision in institutions;

 Cross-sectoral cooperation

-In accordance with the Law on Youth, the Local Youth Council (see Glossary) is the governmental advisory body of the Municipal Assembly/City Assembly responsible for cross-sectoral collaborative work.
-Council gathers members of different ministries, youth offices and national councils of national minorities, youth organizations, organizations for youth and their associations enabling cross-sectoral, horizontal, inter-ministerial and interdepartmental approach to youth policy-making across various policy-making fields, aiming at maximizing the potential of youth policy.
-It encourages, coordinates and monitors activities related to the development and implementation of youth policy at the local level and proposes measures for its improvement.
+In accordance with the Law on Youth (Zakon o mladima), the National Youth Council and Local Youth Councils serve as advisory bodies of the Government, Municipal Assembly, or City Assembly, responsible for cross-sectoral cooperation.
+The Council brings together representatives of various authorities, youth offices, national minority councils, youth organisations, organisations for youth, and their associations.
+This structure enables a cross-sectoral, horizontal, inter-ministerial, and interdepartmental approach to youth policy‑making across different policy fields, with the aim of maximising the potential and effectiveness of youth policy.
+The Council encourages, coordinates, and monitors activities related to the development and implementation of youth policy and proposes measures for its further improvement.
+The Youth Council has two important roles:

 • It is a body that allows young people to participate actively in decision-making;